Youngstown, Ohio: Rail

 In the vicinity of the WRTA terminal is a former Baltimore and Ohio Railroad station.
 The historic terminal building served B&O trains until 1971.
-Since converted into a banquet hall, it served Amtrak's Three Rivers (Chicago-New York) as a train station from 1995 to 2005.
+Since converted into a banquet hall, it was a station along Amtrak's Three Rivers between Chicago and New York from 1995 to 2005.
 The nearest Amtrak service is the Capitol Limited at Alliance station 42 miles to the southwest.
-The local railroads in Akron now serve freight trains exclusively.
+Freight rail lines owned by CSX Transportation, Norfolk Southern Railway, and the Youngstown and Southeastern Railroad still go through the area.